maldun/Python-HPC/source/Steps.rst

 **Important note:** You can choose the type of indentation as you wish.
 One, two, three, four,...
 2011 whitespaces, or tabulators. **But** you should never mix whitespaces with tabulators!
 This will result in an error.

+Recommended by most  is to use 4 space indentation (This convention is recomended even by the inventor of Python himself [#]_)

 The semicolon
 """"""""""""""""""""""""""""""""""""""""""""""""